Best Soundbars Android Central 2020

 This won't break the bank

-The TaoTronics Soundbar is great for those looking for better sound on a budget.
-Despite its caveats, the Soundbar is still solid.
+The TCL Alto 7 is excellent for those looking for better sound on a budget.
+Despite its caveats, the Alto is still solid.

 Google has done a phenomenal job getting Google Assistant into the hands of millions.
-What is even better is that there are more products launching that integrate Assistant, so it's even more useful.
+What is even better is that more products are launching that integrate Assistant, so it's even more useful.

-Unfortunately, some sacrifices had to be made.
+Despite being a favorite for the best soundbar, some sacrifices had to be made.
 For one, you can't currently add this to your Google Home Groups.
-That likely won't make or break your purchase, but it's something to be wary of when you get this sound bar.
+That likely won't make or break your purchase, but it's something to be wary of when you get this soundbar.
 Additionally, the Bar 5.1's wireless speakers are equipped with Micro-USB charging and not USB-C, which is just disappointing at this point.

 - Wireless surround speakers included